w3term/.github/profile/README.md

 This project contains the following GitHub repositories:

-- `terminal`: the UI part which, once packaged, can be embedded in a website
+- `terminal`: the UI part which, once packaged, can be embedded in a website.
-- `instances`: manager in charge of creating Exoscale instances (VM) on demand
+- `instances`: manager in charge of creating Exoscale instances (VM) on demand.
+This service is developed in Go.
-- `wss`: a web socket server which proxies the user input to the underlying VMs
+- `wss`: a web socket server which proxies the user input to the underlying VMs.
+This service is developed in Node.js.
-- `auth`: manages user authentication via GitHub
+- `auth`: manages user authentication via GitHub.
+This service is developed in Go.
 - `stack`: documentation (still WIP) explaining how to run the application (either locally for testing, and in a Kubernetes cluster).

 Under the hood, it also uses NATS message broker as the communication layer and a Postgres database that stores the VMs statuses.